 How it works

-Call reporting – which is available only on the Search Network – uses Google forwarding numbers (GFNs) to measure the performance of your call extension or call ad.
+Call reporting – which is available only on the Search Network – uses Google forwarding numbers (GFNs) to measure the performance of your call asset or call ad.
 When you turn on call reporting, we’ll assign a Google forwarding phone number to your ad.
 That way, you’ll be able to see the details of your calls and count them as conversions.

 How a call ad works